henrybennett94/Blog-It/README.md

 11. As a site admin I can create, read, update and delete posts so that I can manage my blog content.
 12. As a site user I can like others' posts so that I can show appreciation for other site users' content.

 This application was designed using Balsamiq to create wireframes.
-The method of the design was to conform to user stories.
+The approach of the design was to conform to user stories, utilising a 'Mobile-first' approach to ensure responsivity would be developed and maintained.

-### Project Wireframes
+### Sample Project Wireframes

 <img src="staticfiles/images/readme_images/wireframes/posts-wireframe.png" alt="Posts Wireframe" width="400" height="250"> <img src="staticfiles/images/readme_images/wireframes/post-detail-wireframe.png" alt="Post Detail Wireframe" width="400" height="250">
 <img src="staticfiles/images/readme_images/wireframes/about-wireframe.png" alt="About Wireframe" width="550" height="300">